 According to polling research, 47% of millennials believe that the U.S. should stay out of world affairs, as compared to only 51 percent who believe that the U.S. should play an active role in world affairs.

 Furthermore, millennials are friendlier towards cutting defense spending than previous generations.
 Millennials are less accepting of American exceptionalism, which impacts America’s role in foreign policy.

 Furthermore, millennials and generation Z are advocates of less militarized foreign policy.
 Kruger refers to the millennial generation as “cautious millennials.”

 There are unintended consequences of America’s role in the world which brings limitations on what we can achieve.
 The boomer generation clashes with millennials and generation Z over what America’s role in the world should be.
 Each generation has competing visions, concerning what America’s role in the world should be.

-Kruger fears that partisanship could mitigate each generation’s view of America’s role on the international stage in the future.
+Partisanship could mitigate each generation’s view of America’s role on the international stage in the future, fears Ruger.
 Will democrats be as opposed to engagement in foreign policy as they are under this Republican administration?

-Kruger and Thrall agreed that moving forward we need to develop a “more realistic view of America’s role” on the international stage without throwing out the good parts, of the previous generations overall view on American foreign policy.
+Thrall and Ruger agreed that moving forward we need to develop a “more realistic view of America’s role” on the international stage without throwing out the good parts, of the previous generations overall view on American foreign policy.